ArdanaLabs/audit/src/postamble/future.md

 ## Liquidity arbitrage

 Liquidity arbitrage is when an arbitrageur attempts to play `Danaswap` pools against eachother.
 Liquidity tokens may be priced one way in subpool $P_i$ and priced another way in $P_j$.
-As an intuition, we can block this by making a different type of liquidity token per subpool, but we don't want to do this for user experience reasons.
+As an intuition, we can block this by making a different type of liquidity token per subpool; but we don't want to do this for user experience reasons (a zoo of liquidity tokens may be prohibitively difficult to reason about for all but a select few power users).

-Arises due to parallelization.

-Liquidity arbitrage is when a arbitrageur attempts to play `Danaswap` pool sets against each other.
-When a pool has good utilization (i.e. is the right size), liquidity tokens via that pool will be

-for an arbitrary subpool, liquidity price is expressed in terms of a reference currency (stablecoin), it is a number that you'd have to pay of that reference stablecoin to buy one liquidity token _in that pool_.

-liquidity token price goes up with trading fees.

-the fees divided by the dot product of prices and balances is the yield you have expressed in assets.

-the relative increase of lt price (delta in assets / total assets).

-if i want to sell liquidity tokens i want to sell it where the price is highest, vice versa for lowest.

-**lt price is a cumulative metric for the amount of trading** in one subpool.

-subpool Pi has lti, subpool Pj as ltj. we artificially price lti = ltj, opening ourselves up to two types of trouble.

-does depositing in a crappy subpool improve that subpool?

-For pools $P_i$ and $P_j$,
+There is also the extent to which liquidity arbitrage arises due to parallelization, with synchronization questions across pools complexifying the problem.

+Further research pressure ought to be applied to see if liquidity arbitrage aligns with the function of arbitrage in general (\ref{blf:arbtrue}) or forms a kind of threat.

 ## Ideal `Danaswap` vs. an attacker with infinite money \label{section:infinite}

-We take the limit case of an idealized `Danaswap` which has arbitrary facility to add subpools and consider how an attacker with infinite money would approach `Danaswap`'s beliefs less true.
+We take the limit case of an idealized `Danaswap` which has arbitrary facility to add subpools and consider how an attacker with infinite money would approach making `Danaswap`'s beliefs less true.
 This thought experiment could provide confidence in beliefs along the lines of \ref{section:pump}, and instruct us to for instance impose minimum trade requirements or implement automatic addition and subtraction of pools such that the protocol becomes more resilient to "economic DoS".

 ## Resilience of `Danaswap` to action-based \nameref{dfn:pump}

 In \ref{section:pump} we considered trade-based manipulation and briefly mentioned centralization's opening to information-based manipulation, but [@Manipulation] also defines action-based manipulation.
 As Ardana is one component in a chaotic system consisting of many different kinds of agents and assets both onchain and offchain, there is _some_ degree to which action-based (like when you short-sell your own stock, close down your physical capital centers, cover your short position, then reopen the physical capital centers) manipulation could play a role.

+## Understand \ref{section:danagoupanalysis} better to come up with a _minimal_ intervention

+Ardana's intervention to mitigate the problem of a whale sitting on `DANA` is a little heavy handed.
+While it is in scope for the post-launch evolution of the platform to work on decentralizing the mitigation is installed at launch, it also may warrant application of research pressure to come up with different solutions.